mochatech1725/scholarship-tracker/scraper/docs/mysql-migration-guide.md

 If needed, you can revert by:
 1. All scrapers now use MySQL
 2. Database connections are unified
-3. DynamoDB tables have been decommissioned
+3. MySQL database is fully operational